 Descriptive statistics (mean-score values) were used to identify and measure the perceived impact level.
-Similarly, one sample T-test was used to measure the significance level of the variables, considering a hypothetical mean value of 3.00 with 95% confidence.
-The considered hypothetical mean suggests that the factors have a moderate impact on the sustainable competency of SMCs, and it was also supported by Mengistu and Mahesh (2020), who conducted a similar study on the Ethiopian construction industry's development.
-Based on the one-sample t-test result, the null hypothesis was rejected for p-values more significant than the selected threshold of significance (5%), and the alternative hypothesis was accepted and vice versa.
+Particularly, a one-sample t-test was used to measure the significance level of the variables, considering a hypothetical mean value of 3.00 with 95% confidence.
+The considered hypothetical mean suggested that the factors might have a moderate impact on the sustainable competency of SMCs.
+This is supported by Mengistu and Mahesh (2020), who conducted a similar study on the Ethiopian development of the CI.
+Based on the one-sample t-test result, the null hypothesis was rejected for p-values were more significant than the selected threshold of significance (5%).
+Therefore, the alternative hypothesis was accepted and vice versa.

-Factor analysis was also used to describe the interrelationship of factors so that they could be grouped into a small set of components.
-Hence, the underlying factors were identified using principal component analysis (PCA) with Varimax rotation, a significant tool for determining the interdependence of variables (Field, 2009).
-Similarly, as suggested by Fan and Fox (2009), the relative importance of the extracted factors was also determined by ranking their factor scores, which the equation can calculate:
+Factor analysis was also used to describe the interrelationship between factors so that they could be grouped into a small set of components.
+Hence, the underlying factors were identified using principal component analysis with Varimax rotation, a significant tool for determining the interdependence of variables (Field, 2009).
+Similarly, as suggested by Fan and Fox (2009), the relative importance of the extracted factors was also determined by ranking their factor scores (as shown in Equation 2).

-$$\mathbf{F}i = \frac{\sum{j=1}^n A{ij}}{n}$$
+$$F_i = \frac{\sum{j=1}^n A{ij}}{n}$$ Eq.
+2